Originalautor: 0xLouisT

 Originalübersetzung: TechFlow

 The main reason investors often cite for Bitcoins rise is the digital gold scenario, where BTC will serve as a hedge against inflation.
 In traditional finance, gold is used as an inflation hedge because its value generally rises with inflation.
-Gold does not generate income; its returns come only from prEis appreciation.
+Gold does not generate income; its returns come only from price appreciation.
 In fact, gold can even generate negative returns due to storage and insurance costs.
 Investors buy gold to preserve purchasing power, not to earn income.
 There is no such thing as a free lunch: you cant have it both ways.

 Coming back to Bitcoin, the main theory shared by most BTCfi (BTC L2s etc) investors is that even if only 5% of circulating BTC enters yield-generating protocols, it could expand the space 100x.
 Therefore, most investors are betting on top-down growth: this space will grow faster relative to other sectors.